pchemguy/spec-kit/templates/decompose/capabilities.md

 **Role**

-* anchors *why the system exists*
+* anchors *why the system exists*;
-* defines domain intent and core state semantics
+* defines domain intent and core state semantics;
-* drives decomposition of domain behavior
+* drives decomposition of domain behavior.

 **Important**

+State semantics and transformations define the conceptual domain model, not its implementation.

-Sate semantics and its transformations are key implementation details belonging to data/domain modeling.
-Target description may or may not provide any desired constrains on domain modeling.
-Throughout the capability decomposition process, target **state** should generally remain abstract/conceptual and primarily used for identifying supporting functional capabilities as distinct from NFFF aspects.
+The target description may or may not constrain domain modeling.
+During capability decomposition, **state MUST remain conceptual** and is used only to:

+- identify what constitutes core user capability; and
+- distinguish Supporting Functional Capabilities from NFFF Aspects.

 ---